WebDelve/activeledger-testnet-deployer/README.md

 ## Todo

-- When adding a new contract to the manifest, after others have been onboarded already, needs to onboard that, there should be a flag in manifest that references
+- ~~When adding a new contract to the manifest, after others have been onboarded already, needs to onboard that, there should be a flag in manifest that references
-this: `"onboarded": true`
+this: `"onboarded": true`~~
+Added in 2.0.0

 - ~~A useful additonal feature would be to allow updating contracts or updating them.
 The software would need to check for the existence of an output file, or perhaps